doanvalerie/pokemini-website/docs/implementation.md

 pulse-width (over 3 milliseconds) to be a `1` bit.
 The AT&T remote sends a unique 16-bit code for each button.
 We only need to use the number keys, so we collect the unique codes for each number key and then define constants for these 16-bit codes.
-As shown, numeric button 1 corresponds to code `0x5DAE`, which gets mapped to navigation into the landing page and to the fight button in the Fight-or-Flee page.
-Numeric button 2 corresponds to code `0x5DB5`, which gets mapped to navigation into the collection page and to the flee button in the Fight-or-Flee page.
+As shown, numeric button `1` corresponds to code `0x5DAE`, which gets mapped to navigation into the landing page and to the fight button in the fight-or-flee page.
+Numeric button `2` corresponds to code `0x5DB5`, which gets mapped to navigation into the collection page and to the flee button in the fight-or-flee page.

 ![UBLOX CFG Device](./assets/page-numbers.png)